NINAnor/sscd/README.md

 ### 1. Clone the SSCD code from Bitbucket

-There are a few diferent ways to clone the SSCD repostory from Bitbucket.
+There are a few diferent ways to clone the SSCD repository from Bitbucket.
 Here is an example, assuming Sourcetree is available in the local system:

   * Click on the "Clone" button at the top right corner of this webpage